isaaceindhoven/zrep-expire/README.md

 ## Configuration

-The configuration file should contain a list of expiration rule, each consisting of 6 fields, resembling a crontab entry:
+The configuration file should contain a list of expiration rules, each consisting of 6 fields, resembling a crontab entry:

     # MIN HR         DOM  MON  DOW  EXPIRATION